-The International and Large Business Directorate (ILBD) (formerly known as International Tax Directorate) is part of the Compliance Programs Branch of the CRA.
+The International and Large Business Directorate (ILBD) is part of the Compliance Programs Branch of the CRA.
 The Competent Authority Services Division (CASD) within ILBD has responsibility for the MAP Program.
-The Director of CASD is also a delegated Competent Authority for Canada on matters of double taxation and taxation not in accordance with a convention related to specific taxpayers, and is responsible for the administration of the MAP Program.
+The Director of CASD is an authorized Competent Authority for Canada on matters of double taxation and taxation not in accordance with a convention related to specific taxpayers, and is responsible for the administration of the MAP Program.

-As at April 30, 2007, there were about 37 employees within CASD, 19 of whom were assigned to four MAP units (consisting of two sections which handle Mutual Agreement Procedure - Advance Pricing Arrangement (MAP/APA) cases, one Tax Treaty Services section which handles non transfer pricing MAP cases, and one Economic Services section which mainly prepares economic reports for APA cases).
-The rest of the staff was assigned to two Exchange of Information Services sections (Operations and Strategic) and an administrative support unit.
-The CASD also has a Tax Treaty Specialist who provides expertise on international tax issues to the MAP area, and a Chief Economist who supervises the Economic Services section and assumes the role of APA Coordinator.
+As at April 8, 2008, there were about 48 employees within CASD, 27 of whom were assigned to four MAP sections (consisting of three sections which handle Mutual Agreement Procedure - Advance Pricing Arrangement (MAP/APA) cases, one Mutual Agreement Procedure - Technical Cases section which handles non transfer pricing MAP cases) and one Economic Services section which mainly prepares economic reports for APA cases.
+Other CASD staff are assigned to two Exchange of Information Services sections (Operations and Strategic) and an administrative support unit.
+CASD also has a Tax Treaty Specialist who provides expertise on international tax issues to the MAP area, and a Chief Economist who supervises the Economic Services Section and assumes the role of APA Coordinator.

-When a MAP request is received by the CRA, depending on the issue, the file is assigned to one of the two sections of MAP/APA or to the Tax Treaty Services section.
-The request then gets assigned to a lead analyst, who has responsibility for reviewing and resolving the case.
-If necessary, an economist from the Economic Services section may assist the lead analyst in the review process.
+When a MAP request is received by the CRA, depending on the issue, the file is assigned to one of the three sections of MAP/APA or to the MAP - Technical Cases section.
+The request is then assigned to a lead analyst, who is responsible for reviewing and resolving the case.
+If necessary, an economist from the Economic Services section assists the lead analyst in the review process.
 If the issue involves an unusual or particularly complex issue, the lead analyst may seek assistance from the Division's Tax Treaty Specialist, the Income Tax Rulings Directorate, the Legislative Policy Directorate, or legal counsel from the Department of Justice.